SmeraldaKa0s/SmeraldaKa0s/README.md

-**Hi, I'm Alekxandra 👾—a junior react developer, electronic arts student and librarian.**
+**Hi, I'm Alexandra 👾—a UX/UI designer, researcher and I can also program**

 #### Get in touch